Women's Suffrage and Voting Rights in New Mexico

 Equal parts protest movement, social reform and political process, the lessons learned from the fight for the women’s vote can inform our understanding of political concerns and dynamics today.

-To celebrate the 100th anniversary of the passage of the 19th Amendment granting women the right to vote in the United States, University Libraries staff created this display with items and information from the Center for Southwest Research, Zimmerman Library, and Library of Congress.
-We have gathered rare archival materials, reproduced texts, buttons and postcards, created a Suffrage Quiz, and curated books to explore the history of suffrage, the constitutional amendment process and voting rights issues in the United States.
-Explore these materials below and on the pages linked to the right.
+To celebrate the 100th anniversary of the passage of the 19th Amendment granting women the right to vote in the United States, University Libraries staff created a display with items and information from the Center for Southwest Research, Zimmerman Library, and Library of Congress.
+Rare archival materials including political texts and speeches, song lyrics, postcards and books explore the history of suffrage, the constitutional amendment process and voting rights issues in the United States.
+Explore these materials below and on the linked pages.

 The National Fight for Suffrage

 The 19th Amendment, also called the Susan B. Anthony Amendment, granted women the right to vote and hold office and was finally passed on June 4, 1919.
 Thirty-six states, the minimum number needed for the amendment to become law, approved it by August 1920, with three more joining by 1922.
-New Mexico ratified it on February 21, 1920.
-Maryland and six southern states did not ratify until many years later.
-In November 1920, over 27 million women across the country were able to vote in elections for the first time!
-In 2018, 53% of US voters were women.
-Imagine!
+New Mexico was the 32nd state to ratify it on February 21, 1920.

 New Mexico & Suffrage